A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 bundle update rack

-# Verify installed Rack version is patched
+# Verify the installed Rack version meets the patched baseline

-bundle show rack
+bundle list | grep rack

 Disclaimer: This content was generated using AI.
 While we strive for accuracy, please verify critical information with official sources.